Running contrary to popular belief, the pruning of boxwood is actually very easy, and doesn’t endanger your shrub in the least.

 Pruning a boxwood hedge

-- In a hedge, it is important that the lower portion of the hedge be wider than the top.
+- In a hedge, it is important that the lower portion of the hedge be wider than the top, kind of like a narrow pyramid with a cut top.

 That is how the entire shrub will receive sufficient light.